dangtuanhuy/assembla-to-jira-migration/README.md

 Note: it is not possible for the original reporter (creator) of the Assembla ticket to be able to create a new issue, this is only allowed for the admin user, e.g. `headers = JIRA_HEADERS_ADMIN`.

+#### Errors

+You might receive an error about a certain issue type that cannot be found.
+For example `Spike`.
+This is because you did not create the needed issue types.
+Please follow instructions in the preparations section above very carefully, and then rerun the `07-jira_get_info.rb` script.

 ### Update ticket links

 In the ticket summary and description, ticket links `#123` need to be converted to the relevant Jira issue links `PRJ-456`, which can only be done AFTER all the tickets have been imported.